The best national parks in Georgia the country for hiking, mountain landscapes, off-road adventures, and wild camping.

 There are several hiking trails in Tusheti ranging from one-day to six-day excursions.
 Detailed information can be found here.
 Once in Tusheti, you can arrange tours and rent equipment from the Visitor’s Centre in Omalo.

 Tusheti is a culturally unique area of Georgia and it’s worth doing a little research before you visit.
-This excellent guide provides information on the history and customs of the Tush people.
+This guide provides information on the history and customs of the Tush people, plus practical tips for planning a visit.

-Tusheti can also be reached on horseback from Pankisi Valley.
+Tusheti can also be reached on horseback from Pankisi Valley with a guide organised through Nazy’s Guest House.

 5. Vashlovani National Park